spilliams/terrascope/notes/hypothetical.md

 environments.

 You decide to use AWS Organizations to power your infrastructure.
-You also want to keep some bulkheads in place to help contain certain high-security elements from lower-security elements.
-With this in ind, you set up the following AWS
+You also want to keep some bulkheads in place to help contain certain organization- or networking-related elements from application- or product-related elements.
+With this in ind, you set up the following AWS accounts:
-accounts:

 1. an Organization account.
 This will be your Consolidated Billing account for the entirety of Acme Inc's engineering department.
+All other accounts will be made inside of this account.
 2. a Security Portal account.
 This is where you'll manage the IAM users for your engineers, managers, third-party vendors, etc.
 3. a Networking account.
 This is where you'll set up a VPN that will connect all